joelwurtz/doctrine-async/README.md

 ## Disclaimer

-This library is a prove of concept, this code is garbage it was just a stupid challenge that someone ask me.
+This library is a proof of concept, this code is garbage it was just a stupid challenge that someone ask me.

 ## Requirements